The Supplemental Nutrition Assistance Program (SNAP) provides a monthly benefit to help low-income households purchase nutritious food.

 - Why did I receive multiple cards?

 P-EBT cards are issued for each eligible child not on SNAP.
-If your child was not on SNAP you will receive a P-EBT card for each eligible child.
+If your children were not on SNAP you will receive a P-EBT card for each eligible child.

 - I didn’t ask for P-EBT and I do not want it.
 What do I do with the P-EBT card?

-Please destroy the card.
+Please destroy or simply throw away the card.
 P-EBT cards are for the individual child.
 It a prosecutable offense to give the card and/or benefits away.

 - Other people received P-EBT on their EBT card.
 Why don’t I have my card(s) or benefits yet?

 P-EBT cards can take 14 days or longer to be delivered due to postal delays.
-If you have not received card by November 14, 2021 you can contact the Department at Farmington.DHHS@Maine.Gov.
+If you have not received a card for your eligible school aged child by September 12, 2022, you can contact the Department at P-EBT.DHHS@Maine.gov.

 - Will P-EBT benefits be issued to the P-EBT card I received last year?

-No. To qualify, school aged children must be enrolled in a school that offers meals through the USDA National School Lunch Program and be eligible for the USDA National School Lunch and School Breakfast Program.
+No. To qualify, school aged children must be enrolled in a school that offers meals through the USDA National School Lunch Program and be eligible for the USDA National School Lunch and School Breakfast Program and be eligible for Free/Reduced price meal benefits through the USDA National School Lunch and School Breakfast Program.
+Households must submit a meal benefit application to establish free/reduced eligibility.

 - If I got it last year is it automatic this year?